 If the work has been done, the product has been shipped or your company has completed its part of the contracted agreement, you still deserve to get paid.
 Once the decision has been made to fire your client, collections actions need to be taken immediately.

 The longer the invoice is outstanding, the less likely you will get paid in full.

 A reputable commercial collections agency will need certain paperwork or forms in order to move forward.
 For example, when placing a client in collections you'll want to have copies of the following:

 - Any relevant notes or correspondence with your Customer

 To help the collection agency get started, your customer's contact information should also be shared with the placement.
 If the contact information is stale, don't worry.
-Your collection's partner should be able to reasearch the business for updated contact data.
+Your collections partner should be able to research the business for updated contact data.

 Lastly, the agency should have a clear collections process and be transparent about payment outcomes and fees.
 B2B collection agencies charge different fees so make sure to hire a corporate collections agency that meets your requirements.
 If you have any questions about your collection options, feel free to contact us.
 We'll be happy to help!